-Amazon Web Services (AWS) is a secure cloud services platform, offering compute power, database storage, content delivery.
-These helps your businesses to scale and grow.
+Amazon Web Services (AWS) is a secure cloud services platform, offering computing power, database storage, content delivery.
+These help your businesses to scale and grow.
 Talking about AWS History and Benefits, AWS started offering services in 2006.
 Explore how millions of customers are currently leveraging AWS cloud products and solutions to build sophisticated applications with increased flexibility, scalability and reliability.

 For AWS History and Benefits, let’s start with the AWS history first.
 Next part will be all about most important AWS benefits.